bokand/URLBarSizing/README.md

 Note: These URL bar issues are inherent only to mobile platforms so all the above discussion implicitly applies only to the mobile versions of each browser.

+Caveat: I have not had the chance to try out Edge browser on mobile so it's not included below.

 ## Differences between browsers

 #### Resize Event